Masmiseim36/nxpSDK/boards/frdmk22f/driver_examples/vref/readme.txt

 ========
 The vref example shows how to use the vref driver.

-In this example, the adc16 module is initiealized and used to measure the VREF output voltage.
-So, it cannot use interal VREF as the reference voltage.
+In this example, the adc16 module is initialized and used to measure the VREF output voltage.
+So, it cannot use internal VREF as the reference voltage.

 Then, user should configure the VREF output pin as the ADC16's sample input.
 When running the project, it will firstly measure the VREF output voltage within the default (factory) trim value.
-Then, it will measure the VREF output voltage under different trim value.
+Then, it will measure the VREF output voltage under different trim values.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.40.2
+- IAR embedded Workbench  8.50.1
-- Keil MDK  5.29
+- Keil MDK  5.30
-- GCC ARM Embedded  8.3.1
+- GCC ARM Embedded  9.2.1
-- MCUXpresso  11.1.0
+- MCUXpresso  11.2.0

 Hardware requirements
 =====================